 With this kind of sleep deprivation, blood pressure and heart rate also rise, putting you at greater risk of a stroke.
 As one study showed, sleep deprivation causes the body’s diastolic blood pressure to increase and interfere with the autonomic nervous system’s regulation of the cardiovascular system.6

-Your body tries to compensate by indulging in microsleeps where it effectively “shuts down” for spells of up to a thirty seconds.
+Your body tries to compensate by indulging in microsleeps where it effectively “shuts down” for spells of up to 30 seconds.
 After each microsleep you return to reality a bit disoriented.
 This is potentially dangerous if you are driving, handling heavy machinery or hazardous materials, or are in a job that puts people’s lives in your hands.
 It is impossible to avoid these microsleeps that occur on their own and cannot be consciously overridden by willpower or otherwise.7

 As time progresses, you will see issues with higher mental processes.
 Motivation becomes a challenge for many.
 Perception also gets hampered.
 Hallucinations are also experienced by some people after staying up three days.
 Others may create false memories in their minds.
 Your senses (smell, sight, and even touch) get impacted adversely.
 Tremors and physical aches and pains also start to set in.
 And all this in addition to the signs you would have seen after earlier stages of sleep deprivation!8

 Chronic deprivation messes with the glucose metabolism of the body.
 Getting under 6.5 hours of sleep every night on a sustained basis could cause your glucose tolerance to drop by 40%.
 Poor glucose tolerance puts you at higher risk of developing type 2 diabetes.
 Those with total sleep deprivation fare even worse as the glucose secretion pattern changes completely compared to those experiencing normal nocturnal sleep.9